 Take by mouth with a glass of water.
-Follow the directions on the package labeling or ask your health care professional.
+Follow the directions on the package labeling or ask your care team.
 If this supplement upsets your stomach, take it with food.
 Do not take this supplement more often than directed.

-Talk to your pediatrician regarding the use of this supplement in children.
+Talk to your care team about the use of this supplement in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.